nottyd/Library-of-H/README.md

 Enter x to exit.
 >>
 ```
-# nhentaiBrowser
+# nhentaiExplorer
-An image browser that uses the database file created by the downloader to view galleries.
+An image explorer that uses the database file created by the downloader to view galleries.
 Basically create an (tiny) offline nhentai.net. _(WIP)_
 ## Import
 Import the `nhentaiDatabase.db` file created by the nhentaiDownloader script.
 ## Search